Cerberus-Agency/midsouthcoatings/pages/faqs.md

 Other manufacturers claim their ceramic micro-spheres reflect heat to reduce the temperature of the wall to which they are applied.
 But they only conducted tests using white coatings, which achieved no more reflective values than a non-ceramic coating of the same color.

-TEX-COTE&reg; COOLWALL&reg; DELIVERS PROVEN PERFORMANCE
+TEX-COTE<sup>&reg;</sup> COOLWALL<sup>&reg;</sup> DELIVERS PROVEN PERFORMANCE

-MidSouth Coatings’ patented TEX-COTE&reg; coating product uses advanced reflective pigments to actually achieve the results that are only claimed by micro-sphere-based coatings.
+MidSouth Coatings’ patented TEX-COTE<sup>&reg;</sup> coating product uses advanced reflective pigments to actually achieve the results that are only claimed by micro-sphere-based coatings.
 The pigments we use in our coatings use technology developed for the U.S. Navy and the reflective coatings found on advanced “stealth” aircraft.
 They work.

 A study by the U.S. Department of Energy has proven that “solar radiation control is an effective means to decrease energy needs for cooling.”
-COOLWALL&reg; coatings reflects a significant percentage of non-visible infrared heat to keep the underlying wall cooler, while still allowing a choice of vibrant colors.
+COOLWALL<sup>&reg;</sup> coatings reflects a significant percentage of non-visible infrared heat to keep the underlying wall cooler, while still allowing a choice of vibrant colors.
 Don’t be fooled by unproven claims made by other exterior coatings.
-Only TEX-COTE&reg; from MidSouth Coatings provides proven protection and energy savings.
+Only TEX-COTE<sup>&reg;</sup> from MidSouth Coatings provides proven protection and energy savings.
 </div>

 <div class="question">
-What makes COOLWALL&reg; a green product?
+What makes COOLWALL<sup>&reg;</sup> a green product?
 </div>

 <div class="answer">

-While most coatings claim to be green by cutting VOCs, only COOLWALL&reg; cuts emissions through reflectivity, utilizes recycled materials, and helps reduce cooling costs.
-This next-gen exterior coatings product manufactured by TEX-COTE&reg;:
+While most coatings claim to be green by cutting VOCs, only COOLWALL<sup>&reg;</sup> cuts emissions through reflectivity, utilizes recycled materials, and helps reduce cooling costs.
+This next-gen exterior coatings product manufactured by TEX-COTE<sup>&reg;</sup>:

 - contains heat reflective properties to reduce surface temperatures and can provide for cooling cost energy savings
 - has heat reflective technology that also leads to increased durability and fade resistance due to less expansion and contraction stress on the coating, greatly extending the product life-cycle